Our country pages

-Responsible business practices, respect of the law, honesty and integrity are central pillars of BMI Group’s corporate culture.
-BMI Group fully supports the purpose of Section 54 of the UK Modern Slavery Act 2015 to prevent modern slavery in organisations and their supply chains.
-We are committed to being a responsible business, acting ethically and transparently, and not knowingly permitting modern slavery in our organisation or our supply chains.
+Responsible business practices, respect for law, honesty and integrity are central pillars of BMI Group’s corporate culture.
+BMI Group fully supports the purpose of Section 54 of the UK Modern Slavery Act 2015, which is to prevent modern slavery in its organisation and supply chain.
+We are committed to being a responsible business, acting ethically and transparently, and not knowingly permitting modern slavery in our organisation or our supply chain.

 About Us

-BMI Group is the largest manufacturer of flat and pitched roofing solutions combined in Europe with a significant presence in parts of Asia and Africa.
 BMI Group was formed in April 2017 through the combination of the Braas Monier and Icopal groups of companies.
-We help build communities by providing shelter, protection and peace of mind through effective and innovative roofing and waterproofing solutions, designed to transform the way people live and work.
+We help build stronger communities by delivering shelter, protection and peace of mind through effective and innovative roofing and waterproofing solutions, designed to enhance the way people live and work.

 Our Supply Chains

 We source a wide range of services and goods including raw materials principally related to the manufacture and supply of roof tiles, membranes, liquid applied waterproofing, and roofing accessories.
-Our terms and conditions of purchase include warranties under which our suppliers confirm their compliance with anti-slavery laws.
+Our terms and conditions of purchase (which are regularly reviewed and updated when necessary) include warranties requiring our suppliers to confirm their compliance with anti-slavery laws.

 Our Policies

-Our Code of Conduct sets out the guiding principles for our own conduct and binding guidelines for our conduct in dealing with business partners, including suppliers.
-The Code of Conduct requires that we adhere to applicable laws and regulations.
-Compliance with laws is a key principle for BMI Group, and provides the basis for our various company guidelines.
+Our internal Code of Conduct sets out the guiding principles that govern our own conduct and establishes binding rules when dealing with business partners, including suppliers.
+That Code of Conduct also requires that we adhere to applicable laws and regulations.
+Compliance with applicable laws is a fundamental principle at BMI Group (including Klober Limited), and provides the foundation of our various company guidelines.
+Our Code of Conduct sits alongside our Supplier Code of Conduct and Third Party Risk Assessment Procedure.

 Risk Assessment and Due Diligence

-The following initiatives help us to identify and mitigate the risk of modern slavery:
+Several initiatives are in place to help us to identify and mitigate the risk of modern slavery:

 Looking Forward

-We continue to evaluate ways to heighten awareness of modern slavery concerns.
-We also continue to examine potential processes that identify, prevent, and address the risk of modern slavery in our supply chains, continuing to make incremental improvements.
+Therefore, we continue our efforts to evaluate ways to heighten awareness of modern slavery concerns including the provision of practical and tailored training courses for all of our employees.
+We are also committed to continue our efforts in reviewing and improving processes to identify, prevent, and address the risk of modern slavery in our supply chain, making incremental improvements throughout the course of every year.